Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Conclusion

-We have used the approach developed in \cite{DeRyck1} to answer three questions that jointly imply that there exists a neural network such that the total error between the actual and the PINN solution can be made arbitrarily small.
 Question 1, whether there exist neural networks with arbitrarily small generalization and training errors, was answered affirmatively in Theorem \ref{Q1} and the subsequent corollaries for a \textit{tanh} neural network with two hidden layers.
 Question 2, whether the total error is correspondingly small if the generalization error is small, was answered in Theorem \ref{Q2}.
-Moreover, we found more than just a $L^2$-bound of the total error, namely a bound in the $H^1([0,T];L^2(\Omega))$-norm, indicating that the PINN solution also captures the temporal dynamics of the solution well.
+Moreover, we did not only find a bound on the total error, but the sum of the total error and the total error of the time derivative, indicating that the PINN solution also captures the temporal dynamics of the solution well.
 Furthermore, the question whether the total error is small given the training error is small and the training set is sufficiently large was answered positively in Theorem \ref{Q3}.
 This has given us an \textit{a posteriori} bound on the total error in terms of the training error and the number of training points.
 In addition to the \textit{a posteriori} bound, an \textit{a priori} bound on the total error was found in Theorem \ref{apriori}.
 The \textit{a posteriori} bound allows us to compute an explicit error bound for the physics-informed neural network after training is complete, whereas, under the assumption that the algorithm converges to the global minimum, the \textit{a priori} bound guarantees the existence of a \textit{tanh} neural network with a certain number of neurons and training points that has an arbitrarily small total error.
 However, the assumption that the algorithm finds the global minimum is very strong and can usually not be guaranteed in actuality.
 Lastly, the theoretical error bounds were tested empirically with a damped wave equation in Section \ref{NumericalExperiments}.
 It was found that the difference between the total error and the bound amounted to about three orders of magnitude which means that the bound is not quantitatively sharp.
 However, this was to be expected considering the results in \cite{DeRyck1} for the Navier-Stokes equation which did not even involve estimates for the second time-derivative.